Canop/bacon/website/docs/cookbook.md

 You may add `on_success = "back"` if you don't want the executable to run again on changes.

 The `allow_warnings = true` line tells bacon to run the executable even when there are warnings.
-The excutable's output would come below warnings.
+The executable's output would come below warnings.

 Some libraries and programs test whether they run in a TTY and remove style in such case.
 Most usually, those applications provide a way to bypass this test with a launch argument.